cnu-2021/cnu-w09-workshop/README.md

 Before proceeding to the body of a function, it's good practice to check that every input argument is valid.
 Using `assert` statements is a way to do this.

 The function `bisection()` is copied here from the Week 8 tutorial solutions.
 At the start of the function, check that the input arguments `F`, `a`, `b`, `tol` have been supplied with the correct **type** and **value**.
-Before getting to coding, you should first figure out a list of everything you will need to check.
+Before getting to coding, you should first figure out a list of everything you will need to check, and the order in which to check them.

 Test `bisection()` with invalid inputs to check that the correct error message is displayed every time.
 Test it with valid inputs to make sure that no errors are triggered.

+*Hint:*
-*Hint:* [this thread](https://stackoverflow.com/questions/624926/how-do-i-detect-whether-a-python-variable-is-a-function) discusses possible ways to check whether an object is a Python function.
+- [this thread](https://stackoverflow.com/questions/624926/how-do-i-detect-whether-a-python-variable-is-a-function) discusses possible ways to check whether an object is a Python function.
+- you may also find the modules `inspect` ([documentation](https://docs.python.org/3/library/inspect.html#module-inspect)) and `numbers` ([documentation](https://docs.python.org/3/library/numbers.html#numbers.Number)) useful.

 ## Task 3